Hitscotty/hitshaskell/_posts/2016-09-13-i-learned-about-monoids.md

 _ x _
 ```

 , the inputs must be associative.
 Now additionally there needs to be an identity value.
 If you're like me you question everything and so the reason why there must be an identity is because it gives us an entirely unique set of operations that can be applied to a type.
 A Monoid is just an algebra and since we have defined it to have these rules, we can generalize these rules across types using the mathematical symbol we attach to it.
 The mathematical symbol in question is a function.
-So if we write an instance of Monoid for a type and define the Monoid to be `(+)`, the `(+)` is the Monoid, but similarly you can define it to be a custom function that does some computation called `plus :: a -> a -> a` or `plusMinusTen :: a -> a -> a` and if we implement our Monoid typeclass with these functions they will become a Monoid.
+So if we write an instance of Monoid for a type and define the operation to be `(+)`, the type that uses `(+)` is the Monoid, but similarly you can define it to be a custom function that does some computation called `plus :: a -> a -> a` or `plusMinusTen :: a -> a -> a` and if we implement our Monoid typeclass with these functions we ensure that what we have is indeed a Monoid.

 # How do we implement a Monoid?